MARK37 Resources

 California — Delete Act (SB 362)

 Data brokers — companies whose entire business is buying and selling your personal information — are required to register with California’s privacy agency.
 The bigger deal: California is building a single website where you can opt out of every registered data broker at once, instead of hunting them down individually.
-That portal goes live August 1, 2026.
-A pending 2026 bill would tighten how often brokers have to check and honor those requests.
+The DROP portal (Delete Request and Opt-out Platform) launched January 1, 2026 — over 285,000 California residents are already using it.
+Data brokers must begin honoring those deletion requests by August 1, 2026.
+A 2025 expansion law (CA SB 361) requires data brokers to disclose significantly more about what they collect and who they sell to — including whether data is sold to foreign actors, federal or state governments, or generative AI developers.

 Vermont — Data Broker Law (Act 171)